UnknownCityMC/Plots/README.md

 - Decide who can interact for every block individually.
 - Change the plot biome and soon the weather.
 - Limit how many plots a player can buy based on groups.
-- Charge mony for plots via CoinsEngine.
+- Charge money for plots via CoinsEngine.